What is Epilepsy?

-In order to understand this complex and life-altering disease, we’re looking at DNA from affected and unaffected dogs of particular breeds to find out more about epilepsy and develop ways to prevent it.
-We are currently investigating idiopathic epilepsy in Italian Spinoni, Border Collies and German Shepherd Dogs but plan to expand the breeds we study over the coming years.
+In order to understand this complex and life-altering disease, we’re looking at DNA from affected and unaffected dogs of particular breeds to find out more about Epilepsy and develop ways to prevent it.
+We are currently investigating Idiopathic Epilepsy in Italian Spinoni and Border Collies but plan to expand the breeds we study over the coming years.

 Help our research into Epilepsy

 In order to develop new ways to prevent Epilepsy, we need help from owners and breeders of:

 - any dog, over eight years of age, who has never had a seizure

 We cannot beat Epilepsy without your help!
 Please complete our short questionnaire which you can download here and give us consent to speak with your vet about your pet.